André Luiz (footballer, born 2006)

-André Luiz Santos Dias (born 20 June 2006), known as André Luiz or just André, is a Brazilian footballer who plays for Corinthians.
-Mainly a defensive midfielder, he can also play as a right-back.
+André Luiz Santos Dias (born 20 June 2006), known as André Luiz or just André, is a Brazilian footballer who plays mainly as a defensive midfielder for Corinthians.

 Club career

 Born in São Paulo, André joined Corinthians' youth categories in 2016, aged ten.
 He signed a professional contract with the club in 2023, and renewed his link until 2029 on 25 August 2025.

 André Luiz made his first team – and Série A – debut on 13 September 2025, coming on as a second-half substitute for fellow youth graduate Maycon in a 1–0 win over Fluminense at the Maracanã Stadium.